 Data on cancer in the United States is collected through several systems of registries.
 The data collected depends on the purpose of the registry.
 Two types are:

 - Hospital registries, which may be part of a facility’s cancer program

 - Population-based registries, which are usually tied to state health departments

 Hospital registries provide complex data used to evaluate patient care within the hospital.
 This data may be focused on things like care of the cancer patient and educating health care providers.
 Some hospitals pool their data and use the collected information to learn more about the course of cancer.
 The pooled data can be used in studies that compare patterns of care among providers, population subsets, or geographic regions.

 Population-based registries, such as those under state health departments, collect information on all cases diagnosed within a certain geographic area.
 Population-based registries in cities and states collect and pull together information from multiple reporting facilities within their geographic regions that can include:

 - Pathology laboratories

-- Ambulatory care facilities
+- Ambulatory care facilities or clinics

 - Radiation and chemotherapy treatment centers